Ready to find affiliate products to monetize your blog?

 If that one income source were to suddenly disappear, your financial situation could take a turn for the worse overnight.

 I currently make a couple hundred dollars per month using affiliate marketing.
-It's a form of passive income that I too stayed away from for a long time because I thought I needed to be CREATING MY OWN PRODUCTS.
+It's a form of passive income that I too stayed away from for a long time because I thought I needed to be CREATING MY OWN DIGITAL PRODUCTS.

 But I now realize that in my niche, it's important for me to share helpful resources with other creative entrepreneurs who are trying to figure out a path for their online biz.